-Each PRNG has a finite number of possible states, and hence the "random" sequence will start repeating after a certain "period," leading to non-randomness.
+Each PRNG has a finite number of possible states, and hence the "random" sequence will start repeating after a certain "period," leading to nonrandomness.
 Typically, sequences stop behaving like a truly random sequence much before the period is exhausted, since there can be correlations between different parts of the sequence.
-We shall describe these terms further, and discuss PRNGs and parallel PRNGs (PPRNGs) in greater detail in Section 2.1.
+We shall describe these terms further, and discuss PRNGs and parallel PRNGs (PPRNGs) in greater detail in § 2.1.

 Many of the RNGs in use today were developed and tested when computational power was a fraction of that available today.
 With increases in the speed of computers, many more random numbers are now consumed in even ordinary MC computations, and the entire period of many older generators can be consumed in a few seconds.
-Tests on important applications have revealed defects of RNGs that were not apparent with smaller simulations [12,14,30,31].
+Tests on important applications have revealed defects of RNGs that were not apparent with smaller simulations [4, 5, 6, 7].
 Thus RNGs have to be subjected to much larger tests than before.
 Parallelism further complicates matters, and we need to verify the absence of correlation among the random numbers produced on different processors in a large, multiprocessor computation.
-There has, therefore, been much interest over the last decade in testing both parallel and sequential random number generators [2,3,5,9-12,19,29,33,34], both theoretically and empirically.
+There has, therefore, been much interest over the last decade in testing both parallel and sequential random number generators [8, 9, 4, 10, 11, 12, 13, 14, 15, 11, 16], both theoretically and empirically.

 While the quality of the PRNG sequence is extremely important, the unfortunate fact is that important aspects of quality are hard to prove mathematically.
 Though there are theoretical results available in the literature regarding all the popular PRNGs, the ultimate test of PRNG quality is empirical.
-Empirical tests fall broadly into two categories (i) statistical tests and (ii) application-based tests.
+Empirical tests fall broadly into two categories (i) statistical tests and (ii) applicationbased tests.

 Statistical tests compare some statistic obtained using a PRNG with what would have been obtained with truly random independent identically distributed (IID) numbers on the unit interval.
-If their results are very different, then the PRNG is considered defective.
-A more precise explanation is given in Section 3.1.
+If there results are very different, then the PRNG is considered defective.
+A more precise explanation is given in section 3.1.
 Statistical tests have an advantage over application-based tests in that they are typically much faster.
 Hence they permit the testing of a much larger set of random numbers than application-based tests.
-Certain statistical tests [16,21] have become de-facto standards for sequential PRNGs, and PRNGs that "pass" these tests are considered "good."
+Certain statistical tests [17, 18] have become de-facto standards for sequential PRNGs, and PRNGs that "pass" these tests are considered "good."
 We wish to note that passing an empirical test does not prove that the PRNG is really good.
 However, if a PRNG passes several tests, then our confidence in it increases.
 We shall later describe parallel versions of these standard tests that check for correlations in a PPRNG.